WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 				<br>
 				Hordes of Many can drop an appropriate Boss item.<br>
 				<br>
-				Tries to pick slightly harder enemies.<br>
+				Tries to pick slightly harder monsters.<br>
-				Tries to not pick repeating enemies.<br>
+				Tries to not pick repeating monsters.<br>
 				<br>
 			</td>
 		</tr>